phonegap/phonegap-plugin-push/docs/API.md

 ```
 Once set up the voip parameter to true, the rest of the options will be ignored.

-The "hasPermission" success callback will return data.isEnabled to false since there is no need of approvement to use this type of notifications.
+The "hasPermission" success callback will return data.isEnabled to false since there is no need to approve to use this type of notifications.

 The "finish" method has not use too when the VoIP notifications are enabled.